Signed tropicalization of polar cones: Tropicalization of matrix cones and their polars

 The sets of tropical completely positive matrices and, respectively, tropical completely positive definite matrices are $\cp(\rmax)=\cup_{k\geq 1} \cpk(\rmax)$ and, respectively, $\cpsd(\rmax)=\cup_{k\geq 1}\cpsdk(\rmax)$.
-These sets are also referred to as {\em tropical completely positive cone} and {\em tropical completely positive semidefinite cone.}
+These sets are also referred to as {\em tropical completely positive cone} and {\em tropical completely positive semidefinite cone.} In what follows for a square matrix $X$ we denote by $\diag(X)$ the vector of diagonal entries of $X$.

 \begin{lemma} For all $Y,Z\in \psd(\rmax)$,

 \end{lemma} \begin{proof} We have $\langle Y, Z \rangle=\bigoplus_{ij}Y_{ij}Z_{ij} \sleq \bigoplus_{ij}\sqrt{Y_{ii}Y_{jj}}\sqrt{Z_{ii}Z_{jj}}$.
 Observe that